 Australia vs England 1st Ashes test scoreboard

-BRISBANE, Australia (AP) Scoreboard at stumps Saturday after the third day of the first Ashes cricket test between Australia and England at the Gabba:
+BRISBANE, Australia (AP) Scoreboard after England’s second innings Sunday on the fourth day of the first Ashes cricket test against Australia at the Gabba:

 England 1st Innings: 302=